condor2/Opencart_30xx/README.md

 ## Note
 This version is not supported by Opencart.
 You need to have PHP 7.4 to use this version.
+Should work just fine on PHP 8.0
+Not compatible with PHP 8.1

 ## LICENSE
 This project is open source software licensed under the [GPL v3](./LICENSE).